Hydro3639/HCBHA-STAS/HCBHA wiki.md

 Step 5 Re-binning
 # This step using MetaWRAP: the polished raw bins from the above step, might contain mis-grouping, so all the polished initial bins would be concatenate as assembled contigs
-(polished_01.fasta) combined with shor reads from UASB, to do the binning again by MetaWRAP; pwd: Re-binning metawrap binning -o INITIAL_BINNING -t 40 -a polished_01.fasta --metabat2 --maxbin2 ../01-Pre/H1-SRs/test-*fastq metawrap bin_refinement -o BIN_REFINEMENT -c 50 -x 10 -t 40 -A INITIAL_BINNING/metabat2_bins/ -B INITIAL_BINNING/maxbin2_bins
+(polished_01.fasta) combined with short reads, to do the binning again by MetaWRAP; pwd: Re-binning metawrap binning -o INITIAL_BINNING -t 40 -a polished_01.fasta --metabat2 --maxbin2 ../01-Pre/H1-SRs/test-*fastq metawrap bin_refinement -o BIN_REFINEMENT -c 50 -x 10 -t 40 -A INITIAL_BINNING/metabat2_bins/ -B INITIAL_BINNING/maxbin2_bins